catmullet/lambda-template/README.md

   > You should see that it is running on the port specified in the environment file.
   > Once we have an environment running lets start building.
 - Rename the project by running ```./rename-project {{Project Name}}```
+  > This can only be run once so choose wisely.
 ![](https://s3-us-west-2.amazonaws.com/assets.kyani.net/github/Screenshot+from+2019-11-20+11-31-18.png)